 Most of the digital TV screens in our network include programs that consist of both advertising content and non-advertising content.
-The State Administration of Radio, Film and Television, or the SARFT, issued a circular which stated that displaying audio-video programs such as television news, films and television shows, sports, technology and entertainment through public audio-video systems located in automobiles, buildings, airports, bus or train stations, shops and other outdoor public systems must be approved by the SARFT.
+The State Administration of Radio, Film and Television, or the SARFT, issued a circular which stated that displaying audio-video programs such as television news, films and television shows, sports, technology and entertainment through public audio-video systems located in automobiles, buildings, airports, bus or train stations, shops and other outdoor public systems must be approved by the SARFT

 The relevant authority in China has not promulgated any implementation rules on the procedure of applying for the requisite approval pursuant to this circular.
 We intend to obtain such approval for our non-advertising content, but we cannot assure you that we will be able to obtain such approval in compliance with this circular, or at all.
 In November 2010, we entered into a strategic partnership with CCTV Mobile Media to operate the CCTV Air Channel to broadcast TV programs to air travelers in China.
 Under the arrangement, CCTV Mobile Media will be responsible for program planning, production and broadcasting.
 The Company will operate exclusively the advertising business of CCTV Air TV Channel.
 According to the terms of the cooperation arrangement with CCTV Mobile Media, during the cooperation period from November 29, 2010 to November 28, 2025, CCTV Mobile Media shall obtain and, from time to time, be responsible for obtaining any approval, license and consent regarding the regulation of broadcasting and television from relevant authorities.
-We believe that CCTV Mobile Media will be able to maintain the requisite approval or we will be able to renew the contract with CCTV Mobile Media when it expires.
+We believe that CCTV Mobile Media has obtained the necessary approvals, licenses and consents.
+However, there is no assurance that CCTV Mobile Media will be able to maintain the requisite approval or we will be able to renew the contract with CCTV Mobile Media Media when it expires.
 If the requisite approval is not obtained, we will be required to eliminate non-advertising content from the programs displayed on our digital TV screens and advertisers may find our network less attractive and be unwilling to purchase advertising time slots and locations on our network, which may in turn cause our revenues to decline and our business and prospects to deteriorate.